 NFT Ecosystem: Digital Token Definition and Explanation

 NFTs are not interchangeable tokens equivalent to ownership certificates representing the user’s asset.
 Most of them today are introduced as avatar pictures.
-Buying digital assets, users put them on social media to prove their ownership of the assets and boost their sociability.
+By buying physical or virtual assets, users put them on social media to prove their ownership of the assets and boost their sociability.
 Furthermore, the evolution of the NFT market has made it possible to cover physical assets with digital ones, like real estate projects, artworks, etc. The value of such an asset is usually estimated by its minting number, overall supply, the community behind it, and the presence of any special traits (stated in the Description section of the token).
 The record of the token’s ownership is stored on the blockchain, just as Bitcoin, Ethereum, and other cryptocurrency tokens.
 The mere difference is that NFTs are unique, non-replicable, and non-tradable to other NFTs.

 Are NFTs Secure?